 As a child gets older and uses their vision more for reading and schoolwork, they may start to have problems with eye strain, which can lead to headaches.
-If you have nystagmus and find that your eyes feel fatigued and achy, especially when you're doing detailed visual tasks, it can be helpful to make sure that you have regular breaks and use any aids and adaptations which you find useful.
+If you have nystagmus and find that your eyes feel tired and achy, especially when you're doing detailed visual tasks, it can be helpful to have regular breaks, wear any glasses that you have been prescribed for that task and use any aids and adaptations which you find useful.